actris/data-management-plan/DMP/initial-DMP.md

 | ASC                       |                           |                                                 |
 | CLU                       |                           |                                                 |

-*Table x: Overview of when data is made available*
+*Table 14: Overview of when data is made available*

 #### 4.2.2 In-Situ dataflow and data management